PacketFire/packetfire_site/content/post/internal-boot2root-writeup.md

 ```

 ### Cracking the Jenkins admin credentials.
-I pulled the bcrypt has from above and fed it into `john`, again running it against the `rockyou.txt` wordlist to see if I could find a matching set of credentials.
+I pulled the bcrypt hash from above and fed it into `john`, again running it against the `rockyou.txt` wordlist.
 Almost instantaneously it returned a collision for the password `spongebob`.

 ```
 root@kali:~/ctf# echo 'admin:$2a$10$MDKawySp3DRfUrrKFrBAe.o2D4qCzIJJaPpRfc3u2CR/w.NzbJjqe' > jenkins_admin.txt